betw/61040-portfolio/assignments/assignment2/reading_writing_concepts.md

     * a set of TwoAuthUsers:
         * a User user
         * a set of registeredDevices
+    * a set of Tokens
+        * a User user
+        * a string appName
+        * a number token
     * a set of RegisteredDevices with:
         * a string device
         * a set of string Apps